 If necessary, the court can also make specific orders which will outline where a person is allowed to take a child.
 For instance, these orders may forbid a parent taking a child to a country that hasn’t signed up to the Hague Convention, or to countries where the Department of Foreign Affairs and Trade have issued a warning.

 Consult our international child abduction law experts

 Whether you are concerned about your child being removed from Australia without your consent, whether you need to take steps for the return of your child to Australia, or you need advice with respect to obtaining Orders permitting you travel overseas with your child, you should seek immediate and expert legal advice.

-There are numerous members of our team who have a great deal of experience in international family law matters, including our Principal, Damien Greer, who has been practicing in the field of international family law for over 30 years.
+There are numerous members of our team who have a great deal of experience in international family law matters, including our Principal, Damien Greer, who has been practicing in the field of international family law for over 40 years.
 Over that time, we have developed close relationships with many family law practitioners abroad who we work closely with when matters with an international aspect arise.
-For more information or to arrange a discussion with one of our team members, please call us on (07) 3837 5500 or get started online today.

 We take into account the constantly changing business and personal circumstances of our clients.